 Rei shook her head and Kiko quickly ran back inside the apartment to get it.

-Another automated ship arrived to take us to the spaceport and we piled in just as a dark shadow covered us.
-The ship started vibrating fiercely as a large space ship came down on us.
+Another automated shuttle arrived to take us to the spaceport and we piled in just as a dark shadow covered us.
+The shuttle vibrated fiercely as a large space ship came down on us.

 “Aki get down!”
 Rei bellowed toward the apartment.